hnfong/public-crap/bookmarks/law-politics.md

 # Big Tech

+- ☆ https://youtu.be/nONHwzt7fCk?si=tD-9-EoVK5pj7ih5&t=448 - Zuckerberg: "basically these people from the Biden Administration would call up our team and like scream at them and curse"
 - https://arstechnica.com/information-technology/2021/05/twitters-latest-robo-nag-will-flag-harmful-language-before-you-post/ - Twitter’s latest robo-nag will flag “harmful” language before you post | Ars Technica
 - https://arstechnica.com/science/2021/08/if-youtubes-algorithms-radicalize-people-its-hard-to-tell-from-the-data/ - If YouTube’s algorithms radicalize people, it’s hard to tell from the data | Ars Technica
 - https://arstechnica.com/tech-policy/2021/04/algorithms-were-under-fire-at-a-senate-hearing-on-social-media/ - Algorithms were under fire at a Senate hearing on social media | Ars Technica